-Becoming a Good Speller!
+How to Become a Good Speller!

-In the Resources Articles, I have repeatedly stated that the Dyslexic (D) and Struggling Reader (SR) think in a very high percentage of 3-dimensional thought.
-When confused the D & SR will create and/or alter perceptions within their mind to literally make "sense" of things, whether it be written text or the 3-D world in which we live in.
+In the Magical I Am Resources Articles, I have repeatedly stated that the Dyslexic (D) and the Struggling Reader (SR) think in a very high percentage of 3-dimensional (3-D) thought.
+When confused, the D & SR will create and/or alter perceptions within their mind to literally make "sense" of things, whether it be written text or the 3-D world in which we live in.

 Over and over, time and again, when I asked my students to spell a word, they would see a picture of the word in its entirety and usually would be able to spell with a high degree of accuracy.
 Of course, it takes some time to become proficient at this, but if you encourage your child to go to their strength of learning, then success will evolve.

-Picture the word (letters); picture the word (letters); picture the word (letters).
+“Picture the word (letters)”; “picture the word (letters)”; “picture the word (letters)”.
 It's that simple!